 In considering the propoed works, this assessment has examined and taken into account to the fullest extent possible, all matters affecting or likely to affect the environment by reason of that activity as addressed in the MWREF and associated information.
-At this stage, no further assessment of any of the identified environmental factors is considered warranted.
+At this stage, no further assessment of any of the identified environmental factors is considered warranted while adhearing to all proposed safeguards and mitigation measures.